Abishek-samraj/SocialRobotDesignPortfolio/Portfolio.md

 -  I haven't watched 'Be Right Back' (Black Mirror) but after reading about it, its evident that robots can help people but cannot fully replace real humans.

 ...
+## Week 2 Storytelling

+## Reflections

+### Robot/AI Story Categories
+Robot stories usually fall into a few types.
+Some show robots as friendly helpers (like in Wall-E), while others show them as dangerous or taking over (like Terminator).
+Some robots have emotions and form relationships (Her), while others are just tools or machines.
+There are also stories that make us think about the future and how robots may change our lives.

+### Science Fiction Prototyping vs Scenario-Based Design
+Science Fiction Prototyping is about creating stories based on real science to imagine future problems or changes.
+It focuses on what might happen and how it could affect people.
+Regular Scenario-Based Design is more practical.
+It helps designers think about how people would use a product in real life today.
+So, one is more about exploring ideas, and the other is about making real things work.

+### Reflection: 21st Century Robot
+The project wanted the robot to be friendly and easy to accept, so it became something like NAO—small, cute, and simple.
+But it could have been more unique.
+For example, the robot could have had different styles, learned from users over time, or had a different personality for different cultures.
+The story could have made it more interesting.

+### Reflection: Product Stories vs Reality
+Companies often tell exciting stories—like the robot being smart, friendly, and very helpful.
+But in real life, these robots can only do a few things.
+They are often not as good as shown in ads.
+The stories are made to sell the robot, not to show what it really does.

+### Why Storytelling Matters in Social Robot Design
+A good story helps people understand the robot and trust it.
+If the robot looks friendly but acts cold, people get confused.
+The story also helps designers explain their idea to others.
+So, the story needs to match how the robot looks, sounds, and behaves.

+### Reflection: Healthcare vs Social Robot Stories
+In healthcare, people want proof that something works before they use it.
+But robot designers often start with a cool idea or dream and test it later.
+This makes it hard for robots to be used in hospitals.
+Robot stories should include some real proof if they want to be taken seriously in healthcare.